-Definition: Private Sector Development is the range of strategies aiming to establish markets that function vibrantly and fairly, providing economic opportunities of quality to poor people at scale.
+Private Sector Development (PSD) is the range of strategies aiming to establish markets that function vibrantly and fairly, providing economic opportunities of quality to poor people at scale.

 This approach aims for large-scale, sustainable impact by understanding how poor people interact with market systems, and how these systems can be changed to improve their lives.
-Seen by many as an overarching way of thinking about PSD, it may use various ‘tools’, e.g. value chain development, BDS and/ or regulatory reform – based on an analysis of market failures and weaknesses.
+Depending on the market failures identified, MSD may tackle these by using various PSD tools, e.g. linking value chain actors, BDS or regulatory reform.

 Industrial policy is broadly defined as government intervention to promote productivity-based growth through support to high-potential economic sectors.
 It may target manufacturing, agricultural or services sectors.
 If and how donors should promote industrial policy is much debated in development circles.

-Inclusive Business models are generally defined as models that integrate the poor, either as consumers or on the supply side as distributors, suppliers or employees.
-Various PSD approaches can be used to promote Inclusive Business models, e.g. creating an enabling environment, value chain development, or using partnerships to share the costs of risky investments at the Bottom of the Pyramid.
-Some argue for the need to adapt these approaches in favour of inclusive businesses in particular.
+Inclusive Business models integrate the poor, either as consumers or on the supply side as distributors, suppliers or employees.
+Various PSD approaches can be used to promote Inclusive Business models, e.g. IB-oriented business environment reform, value chain development, or partnerships to share the costs of risky investments.

 Women’s Economic Empowerment

-Women’s Economic Empowerment (WEE) is seen as a key driving force behind reducing poverty and aiding economic growth.
 Across the world, women are paid less for their work and see fewer benefits of their labour.
-Discrimination and extra household responsibilities often reduce their access to decent work and productive inputs, relative to men.
-A key objective of donors is therefore to help both women and men contribute to, and benefit from growth, through gender sensitive interventions and WEE programming.
+Discrimination and extra household responsibilities may reduce their access to decent work and productive inputs.
+Gender-sensitive and WEE-focused PSD interventions seek provide men and women with equal opportunities to contribute to, and benefit from growth.

 PSD in fragile and conflict-affected environments

-Conflict presents unique challenges and unique opportunities for PSD One the one hand, conflict disrupts the regular functioning of markets and in their place creates a war economy.
-PSD practitioners must be sensitive to the impact of their activities on the conflict situation, e.g. PSD’s effects on the distribution of resources.
-On the other hand, by delivering job creation and trade, PSD can play a vital role in building peace.
+Conflict disrupts the regular functioning of markets and in their place creates a war economy.
+PSD practitioners must be sensitive to their impact on the conflict situation, e.g. the distribution of resources among different groups.
+At the same time, PSD can play a vital role in economic recovery and building peace by creating jobs and promoting economic interactions.

-LED typically starts by analysing the economy of a particular region or municipality, identifying opportunities to enhance its prospects.
-LED strategies may combine business environment reform, value chain development, infrastructure development, innovation and technology policy, planning and/ or skills development.
-Cluster development is a specific type of LED which focus on supporting sectoral (and geographic) agglomerations of inter-connected companies, services and institutions.
+LED focuses on enhancing the economic prospects of a particular region or municipality.
+LED may combine business environment reform, value chain development, infrastructure development, innovation policy, planning and/or skills development.
+Cluster development focuses on geographic agglomerations of inter-connected companies, services and institutions.

 Small Enterprise Development

 Young people globally are almost three times more likely to be unemployed than adults.
 They are also particularly vulnerable to insecure and poorly paid jobs.
-Donors are therefore increasingly interested in interventions which aim to help them access both more and better jobs.
-Interventions to address these concerns predominantly take the form of either job skills training, which aims to help young people compete better in the labour market, or entrepreneurship support, which aims to help young people create and grow their own businesses.
+Donors interventions to address these concerns predominantly take the form of either job skills training, which aims to help young people compete better in the labour market, or entrepreneurship support, which aims to help young people create their own businesses.

 Promoting Access to Finance

 Access to finance is vitally important to private enterprises in the developing world.
-While some development agencies therefore see it as part of Private Sector Development, the DCED among others treats it as a separate field in its own right.
-The Consultative Group to Assist the Poor (CGAP), which was originally part of the Donor Committee, is a leading source of information in the microfinance field.
+While it is critical for PSD, the DCED among others treats it as a separate field in its own right.
+The Consultative Group to Assist the Poor (CGAP), which was originally part of the DCED, is a leading source of information on microfinance.

 Increasing opportunities for refugees